roche-jeethan/Projects-SJEC/README.md

 This is our first Git Repository and want to learn more about GitHub! by creating a project for recruitment process for SCEPTIX

 ### About this project:
+This project is about helping couples to grow as a family by finding the right sperm donors.
+This website provides the exact data of the donors as well as provides a platform for donors to contribute sperms.
+We believe in making dreams come true to bring parenthood into reality!

 ### People Building this project